Even Insurance Agents Can Use Help With Business Insurance

 With so much flexibility, maybe that’s why so many insurance agents trust Simply Business to protect their agencies.

-Get your quoteThis content is intended to be used for informational purposes only.
+This content is intended to be used for informational purposes only.
 It is not intended to provide legal, tax, accounting, investment, or any other form of professional advice.

 Simply Business1 Beacon Street, 15th FloorBoston, MA02108

-*Harborway Insurance policies are underwritten by Spinnaker Insurance Company and reinsured by Munich Re, an A+ (Superior) rated reinsurance carrier by A.M.
-Best.
-Harborway Insurance is a trade name of Simply Business, Inc., which is a licensed insurance producer in all 50 states and the District of Columbia.
+*Harborway Insurance policies are underwritten by Spinnaker Insurance Company and reinsured by Munich Re, an A+ (Superior) rated insurance carrier by AM Best.
+Harborway Insurance is a brand name of Harborway Insurance Agency, LLC, a licensed insurance producer in all 50 states and the District of Columbia.
+California license #6004217.

-© Copyright 2021 Simply Business.
+© Copyright 2024 Simply Business.
 All Rights Reserved.
-Simply Business, Inc. is a licensed insurance producer in all U.S. States and the District of Columbia.
+Simply Business, LLC is a licensed insurance producer in all U.S. States and the District of Columbia.
 Simply Business has its registered office at Simply Business, 1 Beacon Street, 15th Floor, Boston, MA, 02108.
-In the state of California, we operate under the name Simply Business Insurance Agency, Inc., License #0M20593.
-In the state of New York we operate under the name Simply Business Insurance Agency.
-In the state of Texas we operate under the name, U.S. Simply Business, Inc. For more information, please refer to our Privacy Policy and Terms & Conditions.
+In California, we operate under the name Simply Business Insurance Agency, LLC, License #0M20593.
+In Colorado, we operate under the name Simply Business, LLC DBA Simply Business Insurance Agency.
+In New York, we operate under the name Simply Business Insurance Agency.
+In Pennsylvania, we operate under the name Simply Business Insurance Agency, LLC.
+In Texas, we operate under the name, U.S. Simply Business, LLC.
+For more information, please refer to our Privacy Policy and Terms & Conditions.